Roo-key/ece4160/docs/lab1.md

     allowfullscreen>
 </iframe>

 <p>The first example using the Artemis board involved programming the board with pre-written code through the Arduino IDE.
 The default Blink program involves flashing an LED on the Artemis board on and off every few seconds.
-Rhe <b>digitalWrite()</b> function was used to set the LED to high voltage for one second and low voltage for one second.
+The <b>digitalWrite()</b> function was used to set the LED to high voltage for one second and low voltage for one second.
 The physical example of this can be seen in the linked video.</p>

 <h2>Example 2 - Serial:</h2>